 There are several good quality free themes available in the official theme directory itself.

-On the other hand, choosing a premium theme offers more features like advanced customizations and SEO friendliness.
-There are several theme providers who offer quality themes for different niches.
+On the other hand, choosing a premium theme offers more features, advanced customizations, and SEO friendliness.
+Astra and GeneratePress are two themes that I highly recommend.
+Apart from those, there are also several theme providers who offer quality themes for different niches.

 Lastly, if you want a completely different design that you can’t find anywhere, a custom theme is the answer though it requires a developer.

 Once you have chosen your preferred theme, there is no use in keeping unused themes on your server.
 It can only waste the disk space.

 As I said before, Twenty Twenty is the default theme.
 In addition to this, the package contains Twenty Nineteen and Twenty Seventeen too.
 You can delete all these.

 With only one active theme, you only need to worry about updating and maintaining that.

 After installing a theme, the next step is to install some essential plugins.
 Plugins add additional functionalities to the site.
 Here are some of the must-have features you should have.

 - Anti-spam: If your site allows users to post comments, you should definitely implement some kind of spam prevention.